On the Local Regularity of the Hilbert Transform: Introduction

+For functions defined on the unit circle, a classical theorem by Privalov (\cite{Privalov_1}, \cite{Privalov_2}, \cite{Bao-Eben-Roth}) states that the Hilbert transform on $S^1$ is a bounded operator from $C^{0, \alpha}(S^1)$ $(0 < \alpha <1)$ into itself.
+In an attempt to generalize Privalov's theorem to the Hilbert transform on $\mathbb{R}$, Dyachenko, Nursultanov, and Tikhonov (\cite{Dyach_NUrs_Tikh}) considered the global H\"older regularity of the Hilbert transform on a particular class of functions that includes $ C^{0, \alpha} (\mathbb{R}) \cap L^p(\mathbb{R}) $, and they showed that the Hilbert transform is well defined everywhere for this class, furthermore it has bounded global $C^{0, \alpha}$ norm.
+Our Theorems \ref{thm:main} to \ref{thm:real_analytic}, on the other hand, are completely local in the sense that we only assume the function is regular near a point.

+Theorem \ref{thm:main} guarantees that the (possible) regularity loss under the Hilbert transform must be arbitrarily small if a loss does occur; namely, if the function is $C^{k, \alpha}$ near a point, then $Hf$ is at least $C^{k, \alpha_0}$ for any $0 < \alpha_0 < \alpha$ near that point.
+As will be shown in Section \ref{section:example}, it is possible for local regularity to remain unchanged under the Hilbert transform.
+Thus a rather interesting question is whether Theorem \ref{thm:main} can be improved to $\alpha_0=\alpha$, but we have found no success in doing so.

 The tool we shall use to deal with the local differentiability is the so-called finite Hilbert transform.
-First recall that the finite Hilbert transform of a function $f$ on an interval $(a,b)$ is defined as
+Given a function $f$ defined on a finite interval $(a,b)$, its finite Hilbert transform is